Louisa-Mcintosh/Louisa-Mcintosh/README.md

 - 👋 Hi, I’m @Louisa-Mcintosh
-- 👀 I’m interested in Bioinformatics and Health datascience
+- 👀 I’m interested in Bioinformatics and Health Data Science
 - 🌱 I’m currently learning intermediate level Python
 - 💞️ I’m looking to collaborate on Bioinformatic projects relating to healthcare data
 - 📫 How to reach me: Louisanatalie@hotmail.com